Ministry of Culture and Media (Croatia)

-The ministry of Culture and Media (Ministarstvo kulture i medija) is a ministry of the Croatian government in charge of preserving the country's natural and cultural heritage and overseeing its development.
+The Ministry of Culture and Media of the Republic of Croatia (Ministarstvo kulture i medija) is a ministry of the Croatian government in charge of preserving the country's natural and cultural heritage and overseeing its development.
 The ministry in its present form was created in 1994 in the Cabinet of Nikica Valentić, as the culture portfolio had previously been part of the Ministry of Education, Culture and Sports (1990–93) and the Ministry of Culture and Education (1993–94).

 List of ministers

 The following is the list of officials who held the post of culture ministers since 1990.
 Unless otherwise noted, the portfolio only included culture, and officials were titled Ministers of Culture.